-Very popular is the Sicilian cuisine, which is characterized by diverse cultural and religious influences, from the Greeks to the Saracens and the Normans to the French and Piedmontese.
+The Sicilian cuisine, which is characterized by diverse cultural and religious influences, from the Greeks to the Saracens and the Normans to the French and Piedmontese, is also really popular.
 In addition to a wide range of appetizers and main dishes, you will find a wide selection of desserts with a special ricotta, marzipan and candied fruits such as Cannoli or Cassata.

-Sicilian restaurants are not very widespread in Rome, while Sicilian sweets are available in many pastry shops.
+Sicilian restaurants are not very widespread in Rome, Sicilian sweets are available in many pastry shops instead.

-Pizze and Focacce are made of a yeast dough which is baked at high heat.
-It can be considered to be a type of freshly baked bread, with or without tomato sauce and mozzarella and various other toppings, a kind of freshly baked topped bread, so to speak.
+Pizze and Focacce are made from a yeast dough which is baked at high heat.
+It can be considered to be a type of freshly baked bread, which can be served with or without tomato sauce and mozzarella and various other toppings, a kind of freshly baked topped bread, so to speak.
 The Naples pizza is taller, made with a thicker dough, while the Roman version is very thin and crispy.

-In Rome, sea fish is common.
+In Rome, sea food is commonly popular.
 Freshwater fish, especially trout, can be found in the hinterland, for example in Tivoli.

 The oyster situation is somewhat difficult.
 The supply of local oysters is scarce and the majority of the oysters have already traveled a long way.